tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### ICompression added for injecting compression strategy in 5.4.0

+1. Added ICompression for injecting custom compression into usage.
+2. Added .NET 5.0 as target back in.

 ### AssemblyQualified names from user defined types in 5.3.6

 1. Fix for AssemblyQualified names from user defined types.